 The only standard that preparers must have is an up-to-date Preparer Tax Identification Number (PTIN).
 Unfortunately, a PTIN confers absolutely no expertise in preparing and filing tax returns.
-Yes, an attorney or a CPA can have a PTIN, but so can the man who lives down by the river — as long as he is willing to complete an application and pay a $50 fee.
+Yes, an attorney or a CPA can have a PTIN, but so can the man who lives down by the river.

-Remember, a PTIN does not confer expertise; education and experience do.
+Education and experience make a tax person a tax expert.
 When you work with certified professionals (such as enrolled agents, CPAs and attorneys), you increase the likelihood of dealing with a qualified professional who has the necessary experience to safely guide you through a complex situation.

 Ultimately, it's important to match your preparer’s expertise with your needs.
 Using a tax preparer who is also a CPA is my preferred standard — so long as the CPA has experience with individual income tax and other related issues.